Council Tax Data

 How Council Tax Works

-Banding system: Properties are assigned to one of eight bands (A to H) in England, or nine bands (A to I) in Wales, based on their estimated value at a fixed date: 1 April 1991 for England and 1 April 2003 for Wales.
-England has not conducted a revaluation since the bands were established in 1993.
+Banding system: Properties are assigned to one of eight bands (A to H) in England, or nine (A to I) in Wales, based on estimated values at a fixed date: 1 April 1991 for England, 1 April 2003 for Wales.
+England has never been revalued.

-Fixed ratios: Tax liability varies by band according to set ratios relative to Band D. Band A pays 6/9 of the Band D amount, while Band H pays 18/9 (twice).
-This means the ratio between the highest and lowest bands is 3:1, regardless of actual property values.
-A property worth twenty times more than another can therefore pay at most three times as much Council Tax.
+Fixed ratios: Tax liability varies by band according to set ratios relative to Band D. Band A pays 6/9 of the Band D amount; Band H pays 18/9 (twice).
+The ratio between highest and lowest is 3:1, regardless of actual property values; a property worth twenty times more than another pays at most three times as much.

-Local variation: Each local authority sets its own Band D rate annually to fund local services.
-Actual amounts payable therefore vary significantly between councils, but the relative burden across bands is fixed nationally.
+Local variation: Each authority sets its own Band D rate annually.
+Amounts vary significantly between councils, but the relative burden across bands is fixed nationally.

-Policy evaluation: The Institute for Fiscal Studies (Adam et al., 2020) has noted that the frozen 1991 valuations cause substantial divergence between Council Tax liability and current property values, particularly in areas where prices have risen faster than the national average.
-The Mirrlees Review (IFS, 2011) examined Council Tax within the broader context of property taxation reform and recommended moving towards an annually revalued proportional property tax.
+Policy evaluation: The IFS (Adam et al., 2020) has shown that frozen 1991 valuations cause substantial divergence between liability and current values, particularly where prices have risen fastest.
+The Mirrlees Review (2011) recommended moving towards an annually revalued proportional property tax.

 Revenue-Neutral Proportional Rate